12 meeting types / time-blocked / no sign-up

 Four practices, four datasets

 Templates provide structure.
 Execution determines outcomes.
-These four practices, drawn from Microsoft WorkLab, HBR, and the Meeting Science Institute, separate high-performing teams from the rest.
+These four practices, drawn from Microsoft WorkLab, HBR, and meeting-science research, separate high-performing teams from the rest.

 25 / 50